thecodingmachine/symfony-boilerplate/docs/docs/3_API/3_3_Database.md

 slug: /api/database
 ---

-We are using [TDBM](https://github.com/thecodingmachine/tdbm) as ORM.
+The boilerplate uses [TDBM](https://github.com/thecodingmachine/tdbm) as ORM.
 It is an alternative to Doctrine or Eloquent, yet it is pretty close.

 The main difference is that with TDBM, you write your database's tables first before generating your models.